-The lands and resources addressed in this are currently under management by a variety of federal, state and local agencies.
-In the main, the management policies and prescriptions contained in the various current land and resource management plans are supported by Weber County, with any exceptions noted specifically in this chapter.
+The lands and resources addressed in this section are currently under management by a variety of federal, state and local agencies.
+As a general rule of thumb, the management policies and prescriptions contained in the various current land and resource management plans are supported by Weber County, with any exceptions noted specifically in this chapter.
 However, it is the policy of the County to request notification and an opportunity to engage with the agency when any resource jurisdictional agency is proposing to amend its management policy direction, management prescriptions, or substantive management activities.